martenframework/marten/docs/docs/models-and-databases/queries.md

 When doing “deep filtering” like this, related model tables are automatically "joined" at the SQL level (inner joins or left outer joins depending on the nullability of the filtered fields).
 So the filtered relations are also already "selected" as part of the query, and fully initialized at the Crystal level.

-It is also possible to explicitly define that a specific queryset must "join" a set of relations.
+It is also possible to explicitly define that a specific query set must "join" a set of relations.
 This can result in nice performance improvements since this can help reduce the number of SQL queries performed for a given codebase.
 This is achieved through the use of the `#join` method:

 ```crystal
 author_1 = Author.filter(first_name: "John")